esterpantaleo/etymology/dbnary/README.md

 #TO DO
 * Check if there is a memory leak
 * bug in FOREIGN: lavagga' utes : hu-suffix compound of 3 words
-* write the java code for symultaneous extraction of bot FOREIGn and ENGLISH words
+* write the java code for symultaneous extraction of bot FOREIGN and ENGLISH words
 * add try for each word with a warning if there is a parsing error
-* Automatically extract languages from Wikipedia
+* Automatically extract lua language modules

-#SOME NOTES
+* Use lua code to parse templates and links
 * parse template {{sense: connection}}
 * parse template {{PIE root|en|bleh_3}}